johnwbyrd/chocolatey-inform7/README.md

 - Check Chocolatey logs: `%PROGRAMDATA%\chocolatey\logs\`
 - Use the `-dv` flag for verbose output
 - Run commands with administrator privileges
+- If shims don't work, check if the executables exist in the specified paths

 ## Publishing Process